New York's 33rd State Assembly district

 New York's 33rd State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Clyde Vanel since 2017.

 Geography

+2020s

+District 33 is located in Queens, comprising most of the neighborhoods of Cambria Heights and Queens Village, and portions of St. Albans, Hollis, Bellerose and Floral Park.

+The district overlaps New York's 3rd and 5th congressional districts, as well as the 11th and 14th districts of the New York State Senate, and the 23rd and 27th districts of the New York City Council.

+2010s

-District 33 is located in Queens, comprising the neighborhoods of Cambria Heights, St. Albans, Hollis, Queens Village, Bellerose and parts of Floral Park.
+District 33 is located in Queens, comprising most of the neighborhoods of Cambria Heights, St. Albans, Hollis, Queens Village, Bellerose and parts of Floral Park.